 Wolves are once again delisted in Idaho and are currently being managed by the Idaho Department of Fish and Game pursuant to the 2002 Idaho Wolf Conservation and Management Plan.
 To view the plan visit the Idaho Department of Fish and Game wolves in Idaho page.

-The Office of Species Conservation is accepting applications for wolf depredation compensation and prevention. $90,000 is available to livestock producers for verified losses due to wolves during the 2019 calendar year.
-The deadline for compensation applications is December 31, 2019.
+The Office of Species Conservation is accepting applications for wolf depredation compensation due to loss. $150,000 is available to livestock producers for verified losses (confirmed kills) due to wolves during the 2020 calendar year.
+Probable kills are not eligible for funding.
+The deadline for compensation applications is December 31, 2020.

-To learn more about the program and apply for compensation click on the links below.
+To learn more about the program and apply for compensation click on the link below.